-3.1 The gas chromatogram has the potential to contain a signal(s) from the polymer matrix that interferes with the signal(s) from the blowing agent components.
+3.1 The gas chromatogram may contain a signal(s) from the polymer matrix that interferes with the signal(s) from the blowing agent components.
 Test calibration solutions with and without the polymer matrix to rule out any interference.
 These calibration solutions shall contain about the same amount of dissolved resin as in the foam sample being analyzed.